Joshua French: Post-conviction and Moland's death

 French and Moland began serving their sentence in Kisingani in 2009.
 While they were sentenced to death the execution of prisoners is uncommon in Congo and the sentence was by many considered "life in prison" rather than death.
-In 2011, they were transferred from the prison in Kisigani to the Ndolo prison in Kinshasha.
+In 2011, they were transferred from the prison in Kisigani to the Ndolo prison in Kinshasa.

 During a state visit to DRC in 2013 French President Francois Hollande suggested that French and Moland should be moved from their six-man prison cell.
 Five days later the two prisoners were transferred to a shared "private" cell.
 Britain's Foreign Ministry had requested intervention by Hollande, given French's status as a British national.
 Later the same year, Bård Vegar Solhjell (Norwegian Minister of the Environment), who was in DRC for talks on rain forest projects, discussed the prisoners with authorities hoping to push for a potential transfer to a prison in Norway.

 On 18 August 2013, Moland was found dead in his cell.
 French, who slept with ear-plugs, had noticed that Moland got out of bed.
 When Moland did not return from the adjoining bathroom French woke up and found his cellmate dead.
 The prison officials were notified at daybreak four hours later and opened up an investigation.
 DRC's minister of communications, Lambert Mende Omalanga, said that "we're trying to determine whether it was suicide or homicide.
 It looks like suicide but we're not sure".